seam/examples/servlet-booking/readme.txt

  mvn

+Now you are ready to deploy.

+== Deploying with an embedded servlet container

 Run this command to execute the application in an embedded Jetty 6 container:

- mvn jetty:run
+ mvn war:inplace jetty:run

 You can also execute the application in an embedded Tomcat 6 container:

- mvn tomcat:run
+ mvn war:inplace tomcat:run

-In both cases, any changes to assets in src/main/webapp will take affect immediately.
-If a change to a configuration file is made, the application will automatically redeploy.
+In both cases, any changes to assets in src/main/webapp take affect immediately.
+If a change to a webapp configuration file is made, the application may automatically redeploy.
 The redeploy behavior can be fined tuned in the plugin configuration (at least for Jetty).
+If you make a change to a classpath resource, you need to execute a build:

+ mvn compile war:inplace

+Note that war:inplace copies the compiled classes and JARs inside WebContent, under WEB-INF/classes and WEB-INF/lib, respectively, mixing source and compiled files.
+However, the build does work around these temporary files by excluding them from the packaged WAR and cleaning them during the Maven clean phase.
+These folders are also ignored by SVN.

+== Deploying to standalone Tomcat

 If you want to run the application on a standalone Tomcat 6, first download and extract Tomcat 6.
 This build assumes you will be running Tomcat in its default configuration, with a hostname of localhost and port 8080.
 Before starting Tomcat, add the following line to conf/tomcat-users.xml to allow the Maven Tomcat plugin to access the manager application, then start Tomcat:

  <user username="admin" password="" roles="manager"/>

+To override this username and password, add a <server> with id tomcat in your Maven 2 settings.xml file, set the <username> and <password> elements to the appropriate values and uncomment the <server> element inside the tomcat-maven-plugin configuration in the pom.xml.

 You can deploy the packaged archive to Tomcat via HTTP PUT using this command: